VanshMotiramani/Intel_Unnati_Training-GenAI-Chatbot/README.md

-# Intel-Unnati-Industrial Training Mistral AI 7B Instruct Chatbot
+# Intel-Unnati-Industrial Training Mistral AI 7B Chatbot

 This is a fine-tuned GPT-based chatbot using the Mistral AI 7B Instruct model.
 The model has been fine-tuned on the Stanford Alpaca dataset and is available on Hugging Face.
 This project is a part of the Intel Unnati training - Introduction to GenAI and Simple LLM Inference on CPU, as well as the finetuning of the model.